About view-source:

 This blog exists because I wanted to write things that didn't fit anywhere else.
 They weren't client-facing enough for Driver's blog, they were too tech-adjacent for my personal Substack, and they were too long for the team Slack.
 They tend to start with something I noticed while building things for clients or navigating agency life, and they tend to end up somewhere more general – questions about the narratives we become attached to, how we make meaning, about the future of work, and about cultivating embodied joy in an era in which I'm fairly confident screens are destroying my eyesight.

-Comments are welcome; subscriptions are possible, but not prioritized.
+Comments are welcome; subscriptions are possible.